drakkan/sftpgo/README.md

 - `s3_endpoint`, specifies s3 endpoint (server) different from AWS
 - `s3_storage_class`
 - `s3_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents
+- `gcs_bucket`, required for GCS filesystem
+- `gcs_credentials`, Google Cloud Storage JSON credentials base64 encoded
+- `gcs_storage_class`
+- `gcs_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents

 These properties are stored inside the data provider.